(Originally published on November 12, 2016 in Crowdfund Insider)

 If we really want to see crowdfunding fulfill its promise, we’ll need to stop shaking our heads in amazement that people don’t already understand crowdfunding and get out there and teach.
 We’ll need to empower the professionals—business advisors, lenders, accountants, lawyers, financial planners—around our entrepreneurs and businesses to understand the unique nature of crowdfunding.
 And we’ll need to go out of our way to bring new communities to crowdfunding, engaging with small business owners outside our comfortable tech-centered circles, and in many cases, helping them to trust the technology we take for granted.
 Without investing in the human beings on the other end of the platforms, only those with financial means or physical proximity to others who have already participated will gain access – the old “needing money to raise money” and “the establishment supporting the establishment” problems.
 And that would be a loss for everyone.

 Editor’s Note: Crowdfund Better is actively working to solve the issues around crowdfunding education for all.
-We’ve developed a Crowdfunding Rapid Assessment Package to provide you with honest, personalized and data-supported feedback on YOUR potential crowdfunding campaign at a price point that won’t break the bank.
+We’ve developed a Crowdfunding Roadmap to provide you with honest, personalized and data-supported feedback on YOUR potential crowdfunding campaign at a price point that won’t break the bank.